Stephen Port: Murdered man's friend told police who killed him

 A friend of the first victim of the serial killer Stephen Port told the police she knew he was responsible, an inquest has heard.

-China Dunning, who went to college with Anthony Walgate said: "I was convinced it was the actions of Stephen Port, who I knew at the time as Jo Dean."
+China Dunning, who went to college with Anthony Walgate, said: "I was convinced it was the actions of Stephen Port, who I knew at the time as Joe Dean."

-Mr Walgate, was found outside Port's flat in Barking, dead from an overdose of the "date rape" drug GHB.
+Mr Walgate was found outside Port's flat in Barking, dead from an overdose of the "date rape" drug GHB.

 Port went on to kill a further three young men.